 In countries where part of the education budget is provided by partners from other nations, whether this be in the form of aid, or regional projects like in the EU, the international partners have considerable power that you may be able to leverage.
 You could press them, for example, to require strong integrity clauses, transparency of contracts, and intrusive audit rights.
 You can encourage the international bodies to take corruption more seriously.
-In the past, donors seem to have been reluctant to speak explicitly about corruption in education, to judge, for example, from the USAID 2014 review of anticorruption programming 20017-2013.
+In the past, donors seem to have been reluctant to speak explicitly about corruption in education, to judge, for example, from the USAID 2014 review of anti-corruption programming 20017-2013.
 There has also been a trend in the past few years for donors to be more concerned about their fiduciary responsibility - i.e. safeguarding the funds that they provide, rather than helping to solve the corruption problems in the national education system (See Kenny (2017) Results not receipts: counting the right things in aid and corruption, for example).
 Nonetheless, we do recommend that you seek to engage and collaborate actively on this with donors.
+Although, as noted previously, donors may themselves practice or otherwise enable corruption within the education systems they ostensibly support, they can also be powerful anti-corruption actors.

-For more guidance on people-centred reforms generally, see Chapter 2 of Step2 - Review different reform approaches and experience.
+For more guidance on people-centred reforms generally, see Specific Reform Measures on the website.